ICE Score

 Applicability and limitations

-The ICE method is particularly useful for quick comparison and triage, such as screening ideas to include in an Idea Bank.
 This method is quick and rough, but because the scores are subjective and relative, it is best used for relative comparisons instead of an absolute score that is valid for a longer duration.
+Note that the ICE formula suffers from mathiness, so it should not be taken as accurate or included as a component in aggregate scoring and estimates across a large set of items.

 The method is relatively simple and looks at each idea independently, effectively ignoring dependencies between ideas, which can lead to a skewed prioritization if some aspects are prerequisites for others.
 It may lead to a short-term focus, where items that are easier and have a quicker impact are prioritized over more impactful but difficult initiatives.